sprout90/GrubDash/README.md

 this exercise is focused on back-end development.

 ## Where Can I See It?
-This is still a work-in-progress.
-But, I hope to publish a link soon.
+I hope to publish a link soon.